-Eclectic Institute was founded by naturopathic physician and registered pharmacist, Dr. Ed Alstat, within the clinic dispensary of the National School of Naturopathic Medicine in 1982.
+Eclectic Institute was founded by naturopathic physician and registered pharmacist, Dr. Ed Alstat, within the clinic dispensary of the National College of Naturopathic Medicine in 1982.

 Eclectic Institute was founded within the clinic dispensary at NCNM - The National College of Natural Medicine by pharmacy director Dr. Ed Alstat and clinic director Dr. Michael Ancharski.

 Eclectic Institute launched its very first product, Opti Natal, a vitamin and herb combination for pregnant and lactating women.
 This was followed by a multivitamin, and then with the help of naturopathic teacher Dr. William Turska, the popular immune formula Vitabiotic was created.

 Eclectic expanded into health food stores so that products could more easily get into the hands of people that needed them.
 Starting with their home state of Oregon, Eclectic products eventually grew to be sold throughout the country.

 Dr. Alstat became fascinated with freeze-drying after learning that plasma from blood could be re-infused into the body after it had been freeze-dried.
 This demonstrated to him the pureness of freeze-drying as a preservation method, and he began to apply this to the preservation of herbs.
 Eclectic became the first company to freeze-dry herbs.